 Do you travel everywhere alone?

 My husband joins me for approximately 30-40% of my trips.
 As much as I love him, my favourite way to travel is actually alone (the reasons are described in detail here).
 I may have taken day trips with friends here and there in the past, but I have never travelled long-term with a friend (other than my husband, who is indeed my best friend).
 When required by the national legislation (like in North Korea, Bhutan or Turkmenistan) or when it just makes the trip much easier (like, say, overlanding in Namibia), I may occasionally book an organised tour – but I am definitely not a big fan and, even on an organised tour, prefer not to have companions.
-It fees that great to have a destination all to myself!
+It feels that great to have a destination all to myself!

 What are your favourite places to visit?

 This is a question many travellers hate, but I find it fair.
 At different points in time, different countries and territories do become my favourites, and I love recommending them to others.
 Right now, Chile is one of my favourite places to visit – thanks, perhaps, to a perfect combination of its stunning nature, extremely polite people and a great diversity of terrains in a single country.
 Despite being pricier than its neighbours, Chile is also relatively inexpensive to visit in the grand scheme of things.

 I would also put Greenland, Faroe Islands, Oman, Georgia, Greece, Myanmar and the Kurdistan Region of Iraq on my current favourites’ list, while Norway and India used to be among my favourites for a very long time in the past and haven’t been forgotten.
 Oh, and I also absolutely adore Japan (I am learning Japanese at the moment!) and always look for ways to come back.

 Where would you like to visit in the future?